glynos/url/README.md

 }
 ```

-Gives the output: `Parsing failed: Not an absolute URL with fragment`
+This gives the output: `Parsing failed: Not an absolute URL with fragment`

 ### Creating a non-absolute URL with a base URL

+Parses a string, "/🏳️‍🌈", using a base URL, "https://example.org/":

 ```c++
 auto base = skyr::make_url("https://example.org/");